build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 #### 5. Tree of Thoughts - (ToT)

-When task complexity increasing even higher, a new approach - **Tree of Thoughts (ToT)** - is proposed by researching team [ToT](https://arxiv.org/pdf/2305.10601.pdf).
+When task's complexity increasing even higher, a new approach - **Tree of Thoughts (ToT)** - is proposed by researching team [ToT](https://arxiv.org/pdf/2305.10601.pdf).

 This approach "generalizes over the popular "Chain of Thought" approach to prompting language models, and enables exploration over coherent units of text ("thoughts") that serve as intermediate steps toward problem solving".